I created them because I thought they would be an incredibly flavorful treat — that would happen to be chock-full of nutrients.

 Among other things, I learned that 100% of the potassium in kale in the stem.
 100%!
 So when it works, use the stems.
 If you find they’re too tough for you, they’re perfect for using when making stocks.
 (And of course the leaves are packed with vitamins.)

-These really are a treat my friends.
 I encourage you to bake these delicious muffins, and be careful, as it’s very hard to stop eating them!

 P.S.
 I also learned that Gai Lan is quite possibly “the next kale.”
 The next trending leafy green, that is.